clescot/kafka-connect-http/docs/connectors_settings.md

 To avoid any issue, you must configure the same `tasks.max` parameters for the HTTP Sink and Source connectors.

-### Metrics Registry

-metrics registry can be configured to add some metrics, and to export them.
-Metrics registry is global to the JVM.
-Only _okhttp_ HTTP client support this feature.

-#### add some HTTP metrics
-When at least one of the export is activated, a listener is added to the okhttp to expose some metrics as timers :
-- `okhttp`
-- `okhttp.dns`
-- `okhttp.socket.connection`
-- `okhttp.pool.connection`
-- `okhttp.proxy.select`
-- `okhttp.request.headers`
-- `okhttp.request.body`
-- `okhttp.response.headers`
-- `okhttp.response.body`

-Each metrics with its name listed above, is bound to some tags/dimensions :
-- `configuration.id`
-- `host` : metrics identical to target.host, and present for old systems relying on this metric.
-Not activated by default. can be activate with `meter.registry.tag.include.legacy.host` set to `true`.
-- `method` : http method
-- `outcome` : response code or `UNKNOWN`
-- `status` : response code, `IO_ERROR`, or `CLIENT_ERROR`
-- `target.host` : http remote host
-- `target.port` : http remote port
-- `target.scheme` : http scheme used to interact with remote http server
-- `target.uri` : will be `none`, except if you activate it with `meter.registry.tag.include.url.path` set to `true`.
-Beware of the high cardinality metrics issue if you've got many different paths in urls (https://last9.io/blog/how-to-manage-high-cardinality-metrics-in-prometheus/)

-#### other metrics are available

-Some built-ins metrics are available :
-- executor services metrics can be activated with `meter.registry.bind.metrics.executor.service` set to `true`
-- JVM memory metrics can be activated with `meter.registry.bind.metrics.jvm.memory` set to `true`
-- JVM threads metrics can be activated with `meter.registry.bind.metrics.jvm.thread` set to `true`
-- JVM info metrics can be activated with `"meter.registry.bind.metrics.jvm.info"` set to `true`
-- JVM Garbage Collector (GC) metrics can be activated with `"meter.registry.bind.metrics.jvm.gc"` set to `true`
-- JVM classloader metrics can be activated with `"meter.registry.bind.metrics.jvm.classloader"` set to `true`
-- JVM processor metrics can be activated with `"meter.registry.bind.metrics.jvm.processor"` set to `true`
-- Logback metrics can be activated with `"meter.registry.bind.metrics.logback"` set to `true`

-#### export metrics
-Both exports (JMX and Prometheus) can be combined.

-- JMX export
-you need to activate this export with :
-`"meter.registry.exporter.jmx.activate": "true"`

-- prometheus export
-you need to activate this export with :
- `"meter.registry.exporter.prometheus.activate": "true"`
-by default, the port open is the default prometheus one (`9090`), but you can define yours with this setting :
-`"meter.registry.exporter.prometheus.port":"9087`
 ### per site parameters